vishrutarya/MiniTwitter/README.md

 docker-compose --version
 ```

-### Note on Elasticsearch
-The original version of MiniTwitter, which was deployed locally, included full-text search functionality (implemented via the Elasticsearch search engine).
-Although this worked for a local deployment, Elasticsearch's memory requirements implied deploying it on AWS would require a more expensive instance.
-Therefore, the Elasticsearch functionality has been deprecated in this repo to make it more widely compatible with remote instances.

-For less memory constrained deployments where Elasticsearch is desired, see the `master` branch which includes both Elasticsearch and MySQL containers.

 ### Notes
 1. The version on this repo's `master` branch adds full-text search and a MySQL database.
-This fuller service is organized into three Docker containers, one for each of the application, MySQL database, and Elasticsearch search engine for full-text search.
+This fuller service is organized into three Docker containers -- one for each of the application, MySQL database, and Elasticsearch (the search engine for full-text search).
+Full-text search was dropped from this branch (i.e., `del_es`) version due to Elasticsearch's memory requirements: although a local deployment's 8GB RAM was sufficient, remote deployment on Amazon Web Services would required one of its more expensive instances.
 2. If you're launching the web service locally -- i.e., on your laptop or desktop -- the default IP address for your machine is `localhost` which is equivalent to `127.0.0.1`.